KodeWorker/phm-bearing-fault-classification/src/SignalNetCpp/readme.md

 # SignalNet C++ Implementation
-This is C++ implementation of SignalNet using Libtorch The classification accuracy is around 99% on Mafaulda dataset (generated npy from python implementation)
+This is C++ implementation of SignalNet using Libtorch.

+The classification accuracy is around 99% on Mafaulda dataset (generated npy from python implementation).

 # Project Structure
 ```